julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step4.md

 I've written tons of functions to process data files.
 Some of the time, the data is already formatted well; at other times, I want to modify the columns.
-Often, I do this by writing some huge Python script.
+I often do this by writing some huge Python script.
 But when I want to do it right, I use a higher-order function to simplify the process.

 Suppose we have these dictionaries: